implement

 1. Launch sdd:developer agent to implement the step

-2. Mark step complete — no judge verification needed
+2. Mark the step as complete — no judge verification is needed

 Pattern B: Critical Step (Panel of 2 Evaluations)